odoo/documentation/odoo_sh/getting_started/branches.rst

 Fork
 ----
-Creates a new branch based on the current branch.
+Create a new branch based on the current branch.

 .. code-block:: bash